niu-wcs/wrf-run/README.md

 ### Contents ###
 This git repository contains the following subdirectories:
   * post: The folder containing the two post-processing methodologies used by this script.
+    * Python: A python based post-processing solution that uses wrf-python, dask, cartopy, and scipy.
+(See below section on python post processing)
     * UPP: The Unified Post-Processor 3.2 package scripts, support for both GRIB/GRIB2 to GrADS
 	  * includes: A collection of the WRF binary files required to run the UPP process
 	  * parm: Parameter files required by UPP